-Akeley Wood is a happy and caring school with an unpretentious approach.
-There is a strong emphasis on good manners, a friendly discipline, and looking after others.
-Naturally we strive for high academic standards, and the results achieved in public examinations are impressive.
+We are Akeley Wood: a bold, contemporary and creative school with a rich heritage, celebrating independence and nurturing well-rounded and compassionate young people with a lifelong love of learning.
+We strive for high academic standards, and the results achieved in public examinations are impressive.
 However, we are also concerned with education in its broader sense, and Art, Music, Drama and Sport are all important to us.
 In short, we play to the strengths of each individual pupil, to maximise their full potential. ...Read more

 What the parents say...

 No comments received for Akeley Wood Senior School

 Please login to post a comment.